Commitment Through Partnership

 What’s Next for Blackboard?

-Looking ahead, Blackboard will continue its strong advocacy of open standards through its IMS Global membership, sponsorship of the Learning Analytics initiatives, and active participation in a variety of steering committees.
+Looking ahead, Blackboard will continue its strong advocacy of open standards through its 1EdTech membership, sponsorship of the Learning Analytics initiatives, and active participation in a variety of steering committees.
 As a recognized leader in learning analytics, Blackboard is using its deep expertise to shape the Caliper Analytics standard, while also promoting its widespread adoption and working as a champion of privacy and transparency in the use of educational data.
 More specifically, in the near term, they plan to be among the first to support LTI Advantage, the next phase of implementing and certifying the Learning Tools Interoperability® (LTI®) standard that will help institutions move beyond first generation learning architecture.